Orbital altermagnetism on the kagome lattice and possible application to $A$V$_3$Sb$_5$: Discussion

-\textit{Discussion} --- In summary, we showed that altermagnetic states can also be realized in compensated collinear magnets with an odd number of subattices, provided the magnetic moment is not forced to be uniform.
+In summary, we showed that altermagnetic states can also be realized in compensated collinear magnets with an odd number of subattices, provided the magnetic moment is not forced to be uniform.
 We demonstrated this mechanism for a kagome lattice that undergoes intertwined CDW and LC instabilities, in which case the non-uniform magnetic moments are generated by the loop-current patterns.
 A natural material candidate to realize this phenomenon are the kagome metals $A$V$_3$Sb$_5$, which display vHs near the Fermi level \cite{Kang2022}.
-Different experimental probes have reported evidence for TRSB either coincident or inside the CDW phase, consistent with a loop-current state \cite{Jiang2021,mielke2022time,khasanov2022time,guguchia2023tunable,bonfa2024unveiling,xing2024optical,guo2022switchable,yu2021evidence,asaba2024evidence,Gui2025}.
-It remains to be established, however, whether the latter is a spontaneous broken-symmetry phase or induced by weak external strain or magnetic fields due to a large intrinsic susceptibility towards LC order.
+Theoretically, different microscopic models have found interaction regimes that favor a LC state \cite{Denner2021,Tazai2022,Ferrari2022,Ziqiang2023,Scammell2023,Wu2023,HYKee2024,fu2025exotic,chen2024flux}.
+Experimentally, different probes have reported evidence for TRSB either coincident or inside the CDW phase, consistent with a loop-current state \cite{Jiang2021,mielke2022time,khasanov2022time,guguchia2023tunable,bonfa2024unveiling,xing2024optical,guo2022switchable,yu2021evidence,asaba2024evidence,Gui2025}.
+On the other hand, other experiments report no evidence of TRSB \cite{saykin2023high,farhang2023unconventional,li2022no_observation,koshelev2024}.
+It thus remains to be established whether the reported signatures of TRSB are due to a spontaneous broken-symmetry phase or induced by weak external strain or magnetic fields.
+For this reason, additional experiments that can unambiguously assess the existence of loop-current order are desirable.
+In this regard, it is interesting to note that our model for a $d$-wave kagome orbital-AM is the 2D version of one of the LC candidates for $A$V$_3$Sb$_5$.
+This LC configuration, dubbed congruent CDW flux phase, was proposed in Ref. \cite{xing2024optical} to explain the observed piezomagnetic response of the STM-measured CDW peaks to an external magnetic field, as well as the absence of a spontaneous Hall effect \cite{saykin2023high,farhang2023unconventional} and the reported breaking of threefold rotational symmetry \cite{Xu2022Three-state,Li2022}.
+Indeed, piezomagnetism with zero net magnetization is a hallmark of $d$-wave altermagnets \cite{Steward2023,Mcclarty2024}.
+Our results for the $d$-wave spin-splitting of the electronic bands provide a compelling way not only to unambiguously identify the realization of this state in $A$V$_3$Sb$_5$, but also to quantitatively extract the elusive LC order parameter.
+Given the good energy resolution of previous ARPES experiments in these compounds \cite{Kang2022,Kang2023}, the predicted spin-splittings should be detectable via spin-resolved ARPES.
+As we show in the SM, these spin-splittings are directly proportional to the magnitude of the LC order parameter and of the SOC.
+In summary, our work not only significantly expands the types of lattices that can display altermagnetic-like states, but also provides important insights into the unconventional CDW phase of $A$V$_3$Sb$_5$.